What is Agricultural Engineering?: Course Fees 2025, Subjects, Top Colleges, Admissions

 TS EAMCET |

-The JEE Main exam will have a total of 75 questions from all three subjects.
-The exam will have 25 questions each from Physics Chemistry and Mathematics.
-Out of 25 questions, 20 will be multiple choice questions and 5 will be questions with numerical value answers.
+As per the current JEE Main pattern, the Paper 1 exam have a total of 75 questions, 25 each from Physics Chemistry and Mathematics.
+Out of 25 questions, 20 are multiple choice questions and 5 are questions with numerical value answers.
 Students need to answer all 5 numerical value type questions.
-Also all 20 multiple choices questions are compulsory and no choice is provided in them.
+Also, all 20 multiple-choice questions are compulsory and no choice is provided in them.
 Students need to complete all the 75 questions in 3 hours.
+The total marks of JEE Main exam is 300.

 The test of AIEEA has a single paper of 2 hours duration.
 Details of the test are given below: